-note (or know at the time) that the Gonzales delegates (John Fisher and Matthew Caldwell) were not from modern DeWitt County.
-Dr. Lota M. Spell, an employee of the Advisory Board of Historians, researched and produced the DeWitt monument inscription in August 1936.
-The final marker text (Figure 5) listed the county's founding pioneers and participants in the Texas Revolution, but it did not reference the Declaration of Independence.
+reduced to its association within the larger Revolution-era district.
+They did not, however, note (or know at the time) that the Gonzales delegates (John Fisher and Matthew Caldwell) were not from modern DeWitt County.
+Dr. Lota M. Spell, an employee of the Advisory Board of Historians, researched and produced the final DeWitt monument inscription in August 1936.
+The marker text (Figure 5) listed the county's founding pioneers and participants in the Texas Revolution, but it did not reference the Declaration of Independence.
 Ultimately, the granite slab and bronze plaque "county markers" failed to communicate the intended theme.
+16

 As the State Board of Control commenced its process for monument planning and construction in Feburary and 1936, Cueroans found a way to integrate the new marker into its municipal improvement plans and the Centennial Turkey Trot.
 In May 1936, the Cuero Record described plans for the transformation of the "weedy and swampy" triangular tract of land between the old and new Victoria highways at the east edge of town.
 They remarked at how the new "beauty spot" would be a welcome view to incoming auto tourists.
 An outfit of the National Youth Administration constructed rock retaining walls around the park parameter and stone benches.
 Landscaping plans, scheduled for completion the following February, included a heart-shaped "lake" and stone fountain to be built in the center of the triangle to manage the flood-prone parcel.
-The Texas Highway Deparment also planned to landscape the small tract with roses, live oak trees, huisache (sweet acacia) bushes, crepe myrtles, yaupon, and senisas (Texas sage).
-The agency also completed a gravel road that bisected the tip of the triangle to connect the two highways (Figures 3-4).
+The Texas Highway Department also planned to landscape the small tract with roses, live oak trees, huisache (sweet acacia) bushes, crepe myrtles, yaupon, and senisas (Texas sage).
+Before the other improvements were begun, the agency laid a gravel road that bisected the tip of the triangle to connect the two highways (Figures 3-4).
+In the content of the triangle to connect the two highways (Figures 3-4).